g4eml/Langstone/README.md

 Currently only one set of hardware is supported:-

-Raspberry Pi 4
+-Raspberry Pi 4
-Official Raspberry Pi 7" touchscreen.
+-Official Raspberry Pi 7" touchscreen.
-Adalm Pluto SDR Module
+-Adalm Pluto SDR Module
-USB Audio module
+-USB Audio module
-USB Scroll mouse
+-USB Scroll mouse

 To build a complete functional transceiver you will need to add suitable filters, preamplifiers and power amplifiers to the Adalm Pluto.